fireflycons/go-powershell/README.md

 # go-powershell

-This is a fork of the original Gorilla implementation with some [enhancements](#enhancements).
+This is a fork of the original Gorilla implementation with many [enhancements](#enhancements) over the other forks found here!

 This package was originally inspired by [jPowerShell](https://github.com/profesorfalken/jPowerShell) and allows one to run and remote-control a PowerShell session.
 Use this if you